thrillto/crypto-opsec/README.md

 # crypto-opsec
-This is the full guide about crypto security that contains tools, security schemes, and possible vulnerabilities.
+This is my full guide about crypto security which contains tools, security schemes, and possible vulnerabilities.

+## Smart Contract Audit Tools